1cbyc/EVM-AutoTransfer-Bot/README.md

 # Configuration

 The **config,json** file allows you to customize the bot behaviour, including wallet addresses to monitor, network settings, and notification preferences.
 Please check the **config.example.json** as a template for your own configuration.

+# Contributing

+I'd appreciate contributions to this project.
+I made it open-source because I feel a bit rusty with my python skill.
+If you have ideas for imrpovements, bug fixes, or even new features, feel free to submit pull requests.
+I would review it.